RedWn/Multimedia-Image-Quantizer/README.md

 Another aim is to provide an image searcher to find similar images using different criteria like: color prevelance, size and date.

 ## Implentation
-The lanuage is Java with JavaFX to create the GUI.
+The language is Java with JavaFX to create the GUI.
 We are using a model-View arch so that all the algorithms and computations are independent of the GUI and user oriented stuff.

 * The Algorithms folder include the 3 quantization algorithms with all related functions.